If your child was born between 1st September 2019 and 31st August 2020, they will be eligible for a primary school place in September 2024.

 - Any other email address you wish us to use for future communication

 We will acknowledge receipt of your request within 48 hours, and we all look forward to meeting you soon!

 Hadlow Primary School is for children aged between four and eleven years.
-We will be pleased to make arrangements for you to visit the school and to discuss your child’s education with the Headteacher.
+We will be pleased to make arrangements for you to visit the school and to discuss your child’s education.

 Children are admitted to the school in the Autumn Term of the academic year in which they have their fifth birthday.
 Parents should complete an application form and provide proof of the date of birth.
-The Headteacher will then contact parents during the term before the child starts school.
-An extensive introductory programme has been devised to ensure pupils have a positive start to school.
-The programme includes home visits by the class teacher and teaching assistant, parents' meetings and a gradual introduction of children to school life.
+The Head of School will then contact parents during the term before the child starts school.
+A supportive and nurturing induction programme is in place to ensure pupils have a positive start to school.
+This includes home and garden visits by the teaching team, parents' meetings and a gradual introduction of children to school life.

 If you are moving into the area and would like to enrol your child at the school, our only restriction is the availability of places.

 The school aims to maintain classes at a reasonable size and it is therefore necessary to apply a formal admissions policy.
 When places are limited the following priorities are given -